 “For 38 years, I will never forget the feeling that I felt when I listened to his words.
 He reminded us that it didn’t matter where we came from, it didn’t matter how much money we had in our pockets.
 What mattered the most was where we were going,” said Summers.
 “He reminded us never to take for granted the gift we had been given, the gift of a great education… His wish for us was to search and to hopefully find that which would be our life’s calling.
 I took his words to heart, and I found my voice by majoring in education.”

-Summers knew she had to make some major changes for the school, and was inspired by Covey’s 7 Habits.
+Summers knew she had to make some major changes for the school, and was inspired by Covey’s seven habits.
 She attended a talk and spoke with Covey in Washington, D.C.
 “I have to believe that the events that happened that day in Washington, D.C. happened for a reason,” said Summers.
 “As I sat there listening to Dr. Covey speak… I thought, well if children could learn these habits, perhaps they wouldn’t feel so desperate and hopeless.”

 “There was a belief by the principal and every staff member in that school that every child was a genius, that every child had greatness in them, and they found ways of celebrating the unique gifts of every child,” said Covey.
 “It’s all about taking every single child and believing in them, and equipping them with 21st century skills, in addition to the core academic skills.”